tobihol/zotero-mas-metadata/README.md

 Successfully query responses from the MAS API come with a probability (`prob`) value between 0 and 1.
 This value determines how likely the response is to be correct (higher - more likely to be correct).

 In the setting `Tools -> MASMetaData Preferences... -> Advanced Settings` you can edit a cutoff probability.
 Responses with lower probability than the cutoff are excluded.
-The setting uses the logarithm of the probability (`logprob`) for ease of use.
+The setting uses a logarithm of the probability (`logprob`) for ease of use.

 ## Further Information